SRT Lab

 Based on the previous observation, it is therefore essential to involve patients in their rehabilitation.
 Therapists and relatives should also motivate them to increase the amount of daily activity.

-Integrating a guided self-rehabilitation lab into the care pathway helps to reduce inactivity time and makes the patient actor in his or her own rehabilitation.
+Integrating a SRT Lab into the care pathway helps to reduce inactivity time and makes the patient actor in his or her own rehabilitation.

 The therapists remain essential and guide the patient towards exercises adapted to their recovery stage.